shaikmunna-data/modern-sql-dwh-project/README.md

 - Contains **Views**, not tables.
 - Combines different tables, adds logic, and creates final business-ready datasets.
 - Used for reporting, SQL queries, and dashboards.

+---

+## 🚀 Project Requirements

+### Building the Data Warehouse (Data Engineering)

+#### Objective
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+#### Specifications
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

 ## 🗂️ Repository Structure